China: Living

 The sixth national census revealed that a total of 593,832 foreigners are living on the Chinese mainland.

-Press for expatriates (examples): That’s, Global Times, Asiaxpat, Geoexpat. - For Further Information
+Press for expatriates (examples): That’s, Global Times, Asiaxpat, Geoexpat. - Hotel reservation websites

 -